bitovi/academy/src/angular/3-creating-components/creating-components.md

 @codepen
 @highlight 17, 19, 21, 23,25, 27-30, 34, only

 Notice in the above example our `ng-class` is surrounded by `[ ]`.
-This signals that we're passing in an object, instead of just a string.
+This signals that we’re passing in an object, instead of just a string.

 When using <a href="https://angular.io/guide/property-binding">property binding</a>, `ngClass="value"` will evaluate the value as a string of _"value"_ and `[ngClass]="value"` as whatever the component property value is.